Mrnt/OctoPrint-FlashForge/README.md

     - Set color of the enclosure light, turn it on/off
 - Upload a FlashPrint prepared .gx or .g file using the "Upload to SD" button which will immediately start a print (like FlashPrint), you should be able to pause, resume, cancel the print using the respective buttons.
-- Upload a Cura prepared .gcode file using the "Upload to SD" button or directly to the SD card from Cura (see [Wiki](https://github.com/Mrnt/OctoPrint-FlashForge/wiki) for details).
+- Upload a Cura prepared .gcode file using the "Upload to SD" button or directly to the SD card from Cura (note that some Cura generated g-code commands are not compatable with FlashForge printers, see
+[Wiki](https://github.com/Mrnt/OctoPrint-FlashForge/wiki) for details).
 - Print directly from within OctoPrint - i.e. using the "Upload" button to upload a file into OctoPrint (prepared using FlashPrint or another slicer) and then selecting file within OctoPrint. **Note: this is a new feature and there may be issues with reliability or even whether it will work at all on a given printer (it has only been tested on a PowerSpec Ultra 3D, FlashForge Finder v1) - please tread carefully and provide detailed bug reports.**
-- Print directly from Cura via OctoPrint to SD card or direct (see warning on previous item).
+- Print directly from Cura via OctoPrint to SD card or direct (see warnings on previous 2 items).

 ### Printer Compatibility